Back to all posts

 Spending hours hunched over a computer can take a serious toll on your body, leading to chronic neck, shoulder, and back pain.
 Firm pressure massage is a perfect antidote to the desk-bound lifestyle.
 It directly targets the tension that builds up from poor posture and repetitive strain, using strong, gliding strokes to release tightness in the upper back and shoulders.
 This helps reduce stress and leaves you feeling more open and relaxed.
 Think of it as hitting the reset button for your body, counteracting the daily grind and helping you feel more comfortable and focused at work.

-Are There Any Risks?
+Are There Any Risks to Consider?

 Firm pressure massage feels incredible, but it isn’t the right choice for every person or situation.
 Your safety and comfort are always the top priority.
 A great massage is tailored specifically to you, which means understanding when to apply firm pressure and when a lighter touch is needed.
 This helps you and your therapist make the best decisions for your body, ensuring your session is both effective and safe.

-When to Avoid Firm Pressure
+When You Should Avoid a Firm Pressure Massage

 Firm pressure isn’t a universal solution for muscle tension.
 Certain types of massage and specific health situations call for a much gentler approach.
 For example, lymphatic drainage massage relies on very light strokes to be effective.
 For expecting mothers, a prenatal massage should use only light to medium pressure, avoiding firm work on the lower back and pelvis.
 Similarly, clients undergoing cancer treatment may require a specialized oncology massage, as their bodies can be more sensitive.
 In these cases, firm pressure should only be applied with a doctor’s explicit approval.
 Always let your therapist know about your circumstances so they can adjust the technique accordingly.

-Health Conditions to Discuss with Your Therapist
+Health Concerns to Share With Your Therapist

 Open communication with your massage therapist is key to a safe and beneficial session.
 Before you get on the table, it’s crucial to share your health history.
 Massage should be avoided on any skin that is inflamed, red, swollen, or hot, as it can worsen the condition.
 The American Massage Therapy Association also advises that people with certain health issues, such as heart problems, infectious diseases, or phlebitis (a type of blood clot), should avoid massage.
 By discussing your health concerns, you allow our team of professionals to customize the treatment to your specific needs, ensuring you get the most out of your experience without any risk.